Terrestrial LiDAR Technology: Helping Launch a New Era of Tech-infused Golf

 Executing the LiDAR Survey

-With industry-leading LiDAR technology, the team carried out 18 LiDAR scans of each variation of the green, resulting in ~560 scans.
+With industry-leading LiDAR technology, AeroVision carried out 18 LiDAR scans of each variation of the green, resulting in ~560 scans.
 To keep the process efficient without compromising detail, AeroVision used a non-colorized, medium point density in the scans.
 Medium point density is enough data to achieve the level of accuracy TGL required while avoiding any unnecessary data.
-This choice of point density was to prioritize accuracy as well as speed, given the tight deadline.
+This choice of point density was to prioritize accuracy, as well as speed, given the tight deadline.

-With an average time of 2-3 minutes per scan, AeroVision successfully completed the LiDAR scanning process over 2 night shifts.
+With an average time of 2-3 minutes per scan, AeroVision successfully completed the LiDAR scanning process over two night shifts.

 A Digital Twin with Sub-Centimeter Accuracy

-With the validation process complete, TGL (and the players) could move forward to their event with confidence in knowing that its greens were functioning as expected for a competitive gameplay event.
-By providing a reliable digital twin, AeroVision supported the delivery of a cutting-edge golf league experience, demonstrating the value of LiDAR mapping technology in the future of digital sports innovation.
+With the validation process complete, TGL could launch the team golf league with confidence in knowing that its greens were functioning as expected.
+By providing a reliable digital twin, AeroVision supported the delivery of the tech-infused golf league, demonstrating the value of LiDAR mapping technology in the future of digital sports innovation.

 AeroVision Delivers Confidence for TGL’s Inaugural Event

-TGL hosted its first-ever league event at the SoFi Center on January 7, 2025.
-The debut of the league marked a new evolution in professional golf in front of a live and very excited audience of fans.
-Any discrepancy between the physical and digital course would have jeopardized the integrity of the event.
+TGL is now in its second season, reaching sports fans in more than 150 countries worldwide.
+The league has marked a new evolution in professional golf and has engaged one of the youngest audiences in all of sports.
+Any discrepancy between the physical and digital course would have jeopardized the integrity of the league.
 Instead, TGL turned to AeroVision to efficiently eliminate that risk.

-By delivering a flawlessly mapped terrestrial LiDAR scan ahead of a tight schedule, AeroVision met and exceeded TGL’s needs while helping to solidify the league’s credibility from day one of their opening event.
+By delivering a flawlessly mapped terrestrial LiDAR scan ahead of a tight schedule, AeroVision met and exceeded TGL’s needs while helping to solidify the league’s credibility from day one.

 AeroVision LiDAR Scanning Key Takeaways